Deconstructed Hypercharge: A Natural Model of Flavour: Concluding Remarks

 Our DH $Z'$ gauge boson can be searched for at the LHC, where we have emphasized that a combined strategy involving all di-lepton final states is necessary, due to the $U(2)^5$ symmetry of the gauge sector.
 In particular, searches in di-tau final states should also include a $b$-tag category, since the $Z'$ is dominantly produced via $bb\rightarrow \tau\tau$ in the small mixing angle limit.
-To help facilitate such searches, we have a uploaded a UFO model file to the \texttt{arXiv} which implements the DH model for use in experimental studies.
+To help facilitate such searches, we have uploaded a UFO model file to the \texttt{arXiv} which implements the DH model for use in experimental studies.
 We hope that this model serves as a benchmark study for the more general idea of $U(2)$ based NP searches, which in particular allow for the well-motivated option of NP coupled dominantly to the third family that is less constrained by current search strategies.

-Finally, as we have demonstrated here (and echoing the pre-LHC message advocated in Ref.~\cite{Barbieri:2000gf}), a future electroweak precision machine like the FCC-ee is the best way to probe NP directly coupled to the Higgs, which always occurs in low-scale flavour models and/or models solving the EW hierarchy problem.
+Finally, as we have demonstrated here (and echoing the pre-LHC message advocated in Ref.~\cite{Barbieri:2000gf}), a future electroweak precision machine like the FCC-ee is the best way to probe NP with sizeable couplings to the Higgs, as always occurs in low-scale flavour models and/or models solving the EW hierarchy problem.
 We therefore conclude by stating our belief that the next European strategy meeting should finalize a plan to build FCC-ee.